 1) Reduce Exposure To Airborne Allergens, Air Pollutants And Household Stress

-Quentans is a powerful anti-viral, anti-infection formula.
+QuentaSAN is a powerful anti-viral, anti-infection formula.
 These homeopathic drops are the first line of defense with any upper respiratory condition.
-Quentans work best when combined with Notatum drops.
+QuentaSAN drops work best when combined with NotaSAN drops.
 The two formulas work synergistically to control infections and inflammation.
-Quentans seems to be especially helpful for lung-related health issues.
-Many cat owners have reported excellent results relieving continual discharge, runny nose and sneezing related to viruses when Quentans and Notatum drops were administered.
+QuentaSAN seems to be especially helpful for lung-related health issues.
+Many cat owners have reported excellent results relieving continual discharge, runny nose and sneezing related to viruses when QuentaSAN and NotaSAN drops were administered.

-Notatum is a power anti-inflammatory, anti-infection formula.
+NotaSAN is a power anti-inflammatory, anti-infection formula.
 These homeopathic drops are especially important for relieving allergy symptoms.
-Notatum, when combined with Quentans works very well to control chronic Upper Respiratory infections.
+NotaSAN, when combined with QuentaSAN works very well to control chronic upper respiratory infections, asthma, eye and nasal discharge.
 The two formulas are tasteless drops that can be easily administered to cats.